-” The goal was to build a 6×3-meter catamaran with recycled material, especially plastic bottles collected by the pupils of some elementary schools in the Rimini area, who will receive an aluminum water bottle in exchange “.
-The intention was to sail aboard the catamaran from Rimini to Venice, on a 95-mile route.
-And they did it, in summer 2019.
+To wit.
+“To build a catamaran of about six by three meters entirely out of recycled materials, mainly plastic bottles collected by pupils of some elementary schools in the Rimini area, who will receive an aluminum water bottle in return.”
+The intention was to sail the catamaran from Rimini to Venice over a 95-mile route.
+And they did it, in the summer of 2019.

-Dimensions: 6m x 3m
+Size: 6m x 3m,

 Sail rig: Trident